Fricano&Weber P.L.L.C. successfully provides personalized representaion.

-Our legal team at the Law Office of Chadwick-Fricano-Weber has been representing Nashua families and spouses for over 50 years.
+Our legal team at Fricano&Weber P.L.L.C. has been representing Nashua families and spouses for over 50 years.
 We take pride in providing all our clients with personalized service for each of their unique cases, and you can trust that we will do the best we can for you.
 If you are dealing with something as stressful and harrowing as domestic abuse, contact our experienced and compassionate attorneys to help you navigate the legal system and petition for a protective order to protect you and your child in New Hampshire.

 What Is Considered Domestic Violence Under New Hampshire Law?